Grounded

 Your indexed pages are your data.
 Delete on request and your content is removed from our database.
 We don't train AI models on your content, and the vendors we use for embeddings and generation operate under commercial API terms that exclude API requests from training.

-From the moment you paste a URL to a working assistant on your homepage — under five minutes for most sites.
+From the moment you paste a URL to a working assistant on your homepage — and a staff dashboard that turns unanswered questions into a content backlog.

 We crawl public pages, PDFs, ordinances, and meeting minutes.
 Nothing private, nothing behind a login.